 Before making a claim for unpaid bonuses it is important to understand the nature of the bonus, which typically fall into one of two camps:

-- Contractual - when the bonus payment is contractual it will be based on a specific formula as set out in the contract of employment.
+When the bonus payment is contractual it will be based on a specific formula as set out in the contract of employment.
 In this circumstance there is little room for manoeuvre by an employer, so they must pay the agreed bonus or face a breach of contract claim

-- Discretionary - discretionary bonus schemes normally include some benchmarks, such as individual or team targets, for determining the amount of bonus but will reserve the right of the employer as to whether to pay the bonus.
+Discretionary bonus schemes normally include some benchmarks, such as individual or team targets, for determining the amount of bonus but will reserve the right of the employer as to whether to pay the bonus.
 However, the employer does not have unfettered discretion and must be able to justify its decision and have reasonable grounds for not paying